 The weather in Paris is often grey, chilly, and damp in the late fall, winter, and early spring.
 You'll need a warm winter coat or jacket, rain gear, sweaters, gloves and a scarf.
-French law prohibits heating apartments above 68 degrees so bring warm nightclothes, warm lounging clothes, and warm socks or slippers for the colder months.
+Some families may keep their homes cooler than you are used to, so bring warm nightclothes, warm lounging clothes, and warm socks or slippers for the colder months.
 As our returning abroaders advise, learn to layer!
 You will also need comfortable walking shoes, including warm, weatherproof shoes or boots for colder weather, and one pair of dressier shoes.

-Casual clothing is appropriate for class and even the theatre.
-Bring at most one dressier outfit.
-People are less casual on a regular basis, but less dressy for special occasions.
+Casual clothing is appropriate for class and daily living.
+Bring at least one dressier outfit for special occasions.